Skip to Main Content

 • Genetic testing: A cardiovascular genetic counselor will obtain a detailed family history.
 They will collect genetic testing, provide education about the diagnosis, and make suggestions for future medical care of your child.
 They may also discuss health risks and recommendations for other family members.

-Thanks to recent advances in cardiopulmonary medicine, children with IPAH can often enjoy a good quality of life.
+Thanks to recent advances in cardiopulmonary medicine, children with pulmonary hypertension can often enjoy a good quality of life.
 Some children with severe cases may be candidates for a lung transplant or other surgical procedure.

 Treatments